saragholizadeh/saragholizadeh/README.md

 - 👩‍💻 Recent graduate with a Bachelor's degree in Software Engineering

-- 🔭 +3 years of experience in Node.js
+- 🔭 Extensive years of experience in Node.js

 - 🤓 Currently learning NestJS